 Your medical bills and all types of documentation related to your medical treatment also play a critical role in the success of your personal injury case.

-Keeping track of all of your medical bills following the accident will not only help you stay organized but will also help calculate your medical expenses.
+Keeping track of all of your medical bills following the accident will help you stay organized.
+It will also help you calculate your medical expenses.

 Mistakes that could hurt your personal injury case

 Avoiding mistakes that could hurt your case is just as crucial as taking all the necessary steps to build a strong personal injury case.
 With a knowledgeable personal injury attorney on your side, you can avoid these and many other mistakes when handling your claim:

 Failing to collect all available types of evidence.